corpille/rainbow-vale/README.md

 Spells are built by combining three runes in a row: a **Nature** (what it does), a **Shape** (where it hits), and a **Modifier** (how it behaves).
-Freeze water into a crossable bridge, push a crate onto a switch, grow solid ground over a gap, cut through overgrown vines — then bend those same effects further: pull a crate back toward you instead of shoving it away, thaw one you froze earlier, snipe just the farthest tile in range instead of the whole path, or spread an effect through everything it's touching.
+Freeze water into a crossable bridge, push a crate onto a switch, crack a wall open with corrode, cut through overgrown vines — then bend those same effects further: pull a crate back toward you instead of shoving it away, thaw one you froze earlier, mend a wall you'd cracked, switch places with the farthest crate in range, or spread an effect through everything it's touching.

 ## Controls